 Missoula Public Library’s main facility was built in 1974 when Missoula County’s population was half the current size.
 Planning in the 1970s did not anticipate demographic shifts, the role of public libraries in a changing society, or that virtually everyone would need access to computers and internet for work, school, and communication.

-In 2010, OZ Architects studied the current site’s feasibility and determined that MPL is one-third the size it should be for (a) a community this size, and (b) the level of service and shared resources our community expects of its public library.
+In 2010, OZ Architects studied the current site’s feasibility and determined that a substantially larger library is needed for (a) a community this size, and (b) the level of service and shared resources our community expects of its public library.
 OZ looked closely at structure, conditions, public space and service standards, and regional comparisons.

 The OZ assessment further concluded that the current facility cannot bear the load of additional floors.
 Annexing on to the footprint would sacrifice parking.
 A retrofit of the original shell would be costly — and still not give Missoula Public Library the space it needs to adequately serve the public now, or accommodate growth in the future.